-December's housing data is a mixed bag - total starts down by 2.5% (m/m), single family homes down by 3.3%, and permits down by 3.9%.
-However, completions were up by 5.6% (m/m) and existing home sales were up by 14.7% from November's data.
-First time buyers still at 32%, well below the more typical 40% and household formation remains below trend as well.
+December's housing data is a mixed bag - total starts down by 3.8% (m/m), single family homes down by 3.9%, and permits down by 0.2%.
+However, completions were up by 2.0% (m/m) and existing home sales were up by 0.4% from December's data.
 Multi family housing still strong with 34% of total and rents still increasing, thereby further strengthening the importance of multi family construction.

 With the real unemployment rate in the U.S. at 10.3% (16 million individuals unemployed, stopped locking, or work part-time) and household income growth nonexistent or negative, it's hard to envision a scenario where the U.S. housing market returns to "normal" anytime soon.
-A strengthening Dollar and slowing economies in China, Europe, and many other countries around the globe, numerous negative macro-factors endangering a robust housing recovery exist:
+A strengthening Dollar and slowing economies in China, Europe, and in many other countries around the globe, numerous negative macro-factors endangering a robust housing recovery exist: